chanzuckerberg/image-analysis-workshop/content/intro/about.md

 ### Topics covered

-We'll cover the basics of:
+We'll cover the basics of how to:

 - Pre-process data using filtering, binarization and segmentation techniques
 - Inspect, count and measure attributes of objects and regions of interest in the data
-- Visualize 2D and 3D data using napari
+- Visualize 2D and 3D data using [napari](http://napari.org/)

 ## Prerequisites & resources

-The workshop consists of explanatory discussions interspersed with hands-on exercises. **We strongly encourage you to bring a laptop with all required packages installed in order to fully participate.** Please follow the instructions [here](https://chanzuckerberg.github.io/image-analysis-course/intro/setup.html)
+The workshop consists of explanatory discussions interspersed with hands-on exercises. **We strongly encourage you to bring a laptop with all required packages installed in order to fully participate.** Please follow the instructions [here](setup.md)

 The course is intended for those who have basic familiarity with Python (e.g., at the level covered in a software carpentry workshop).
 Basic familiarity with the Jupyter notebooks and the command line is helpful but not required.